operator-framework/olm-docs/content/en/docs/Tasks/creating-a-catalog.md

 OLM uses a plaintext [file-based catalog][file-based-catalog-spec] format (JSON or YAML) to store these records in a Catalog, and there are two approaches we can take to creating a Catalog, adding operators to it, and validating it.
 Let's walk through a simple example for both approaches.

-### Catalog Creation Using Veneers
+### Catalog Creation Using Catalog Templates

-[Veneers][veneers-doc] are a purpose-built simplification of [File-Based Catalogs][file-based-catalog-spec] to ease common catalog operations.
-For this example, we'll be using the [semver veneer][semver-veneer-doc].
+[Catalog Templates][templates-doc] are a purpose-built simplification of [File-Based Catalogs][file-based-catalog-spec] to ease common catalog operations.
+For this example, we'll be using the [semver template][semver-template-doc].
->Note: We strongly recommend that authors create and maintain their veneers in a version-controlled environment discrete from their generated catalogs.
-Further, we recommend that authors focus on the veneer as the sole artifact connecting the operator to the catalog (even going so far as only generating the file-based catalog during CI/CD tooling so it is only provided for catalog contribution.)
+>Note: We strongly recommend that authors create and maintain their templates in a version-controlled environment discrete from their generated catalogs.
+Further, we recommend that authors focus on the template as the sole artifact connecting the operator to the catalog (even going so far as only generating the file-based catalog during CI/CD tooling so it is only provided for catalog contribution.)

 #### Catalog Creation